anglixue/asiosc_hackathon/README.md

 I'll post the analysis pipeline specifically for the challenge #1 and #2 in `/main` folder

-The data download instructions can be found in the `/data` foloder
+The  `/data` folder contains the data download instructions The  `/src` folder contains the necessary R functions and other relevant files The  `/job` folder contains the qsub script for HPC jobs including the stderr and stdout files